cnobile2012/noncom-bookkeeper/tests/README.rst

 .. code-block:: console

     $ make tests
-    $ make tests TEST_PATH=tests.test_config.TestTomlMetaData
-    $ make tests TEST_PATH=tests/test_config.py:TestTomlMetaData
+    $ make tests TEST_PATH=tests/test_config.py::TestTomlMetaData
-    $ make tests TEST_PATH=tests/test_config.py:TestTomlMetaData.test_panels_property
+    $ make tests TEST_PATH=tests/test_config.py::TestTomlMetaData::test_panels_property

 * The 1st example will run all tests.
 * The 2nd example will run tests for a specific class in the *test_config.py* module.
-* The 3rd example give the same result as the 2nd.
-Be sure to notice the :
-  (colon) just before the class name.
+This needs a :: between the filename and the class name.
-* The 4th example will run a specific test in the TestClassMethods.
-This also needs a : just before the class name.
+* The 3th example will run a specific test in the TestClassMethods.
+This also needs a :: just before the class name and again just before the actual test name.